 With the Simple Salon Accounts features, clients can add credit to their personal account.
 It also allows client account balances to go into the negative, as well as take deposits or laybys.

 This overview will help familiarise yourself with its functions.
 We'll be covering the following sections:

-- Adding Credit to an Account
+- Adding Credit to an Account for a Deposit

 - 'On Account' Payment Method—Paying For a Service Later